Maurizio Anzeri: 2009

-Anzeri was part of the inaugural exhibition of the new Photographers Gallery in London in 2009.
-The exhibition The Photographic Object that included artists; Walead Beshty; Vanessa Billy; Annette Kelm; Gerhard Richter; Alina Szapocznikow; Wolfgang Tilmans; Andy Warhol and Catherine Yass who, like Anzeri, all worked closely with the medium of photography The Photographers Gallery brought together the nine artists who represent the physical and tactile quality of the photograph often lost in today’s digital internet world, ranging from the established (Andy Warhol) to the emerging (Maurizio Anzeri).
+Anzeri was also a part of The Photographic Object, the inaugural exhibition of the new Photographers Gallery in London in 2009.
+The exhibition also included artists Walead Beshty, Vanessa Billy, Annette Kelm, Gerhard Richter, Alina Szapocznikow, Wolfgang Tilmans, Andy Warhol and Catherine Yass.
+Like Anzeri, they all worked closely with the medium of photography.
+The Photographers Gallery brought together the nine artists who "represent the physical and tactile quality of the photograph often lost in today’s digital internet world, ranging from the established (Andy Warhol) to the emerging (Maurizio Anzeri)."
 A review of the exhibition described Anzeri's work as “a series of images (that) are punctured and altered with colourful and patterned string.
 The black and white figures lose their identity in the portraits as the web of thread masks their face leaving only the orifices untouched.”